milawynsrealm/winfile/README.md

 ## Building WinFile+

 Right now, the program is being designed to be built in [ReactOS](https://reactos.org/) (Server 2003 or later), but it should be fairly easy to compile it elsewhere.
+There are no external libraries used (except for the ones that ship with Windows), and everything is compiled in C and Win32.

 ## History

 The Windows File manager was originally released with Windows 3.0 in the early 1990s.
 You can read more about the history at https://en.wikipedia.org/wiki/File_Manager_(Windows).

+## Changes from Original

+* UNICODE Only
+    - This means that the program will only work for Windows NT 5.1 or later and not the older DOS versions of Windows (95/98/ME).
+* CMake Build System
+    - Makes it easier to build the project without having to update every single build system (MinGW, MSVC, etc.) with every commit.

 ## Contributing